Sailing the Galapagos

 Hours sailing: 30min.

-This is our last morning onboard but we will still have time for one last sunrise excursion and the opportunity to see pods of dolphins.
+This is our last morning onboard but we will still have time for one last sunrise excursion at Black Turtle Point.

 We will return to the boat and enjoy breakfast before disembarking on the small zodiacs which will take us to Baltra Island for our bus and boat transfers back to the airport.